All Episodes

-No sooner do I ask how long is it gonna take for the media to start blaming the regime and Obama for the mine disaster in West Virginia.
+No sooner do I ask, how long is it going to take for the media to start blaming the regime and Obama for the mine disaster in West Virginia than I come across a blog that says the mining company CEO is a Tea Party guy!

 They're blaming the Tea Party.